 Rabbi Rick Jacobs is president of the Union for Reform Judaism, the most powerful force in North American Jewish life.
-The URJ leads the largest and most diverse Jewish movement in North America, with almost 900 congregations reaching nearly 2 million people.
+The URJ leads the largest and most diverse Jewish movement in North America, with nearly 850 congregations reaching nearly 1.5 million people.
 For nearly 150 years, the URJ has been at the forefront in promoting an open, progressive Judaism.

 The URJ’s programs and communities inspire more and more people—from children to seniors—to explore what it means to be Jewish, pursue justice around the world, and forge stronger ties to Israel.
 Under the dedicated and creative leadership of Rabbi Jacobs, the URJ is engaged in the ongoing implementation of the URJ’s strategic 2020 Vision, a bold and ambitious action plan for the future of Reform Judaism structured around three core priorities: Strengthening Congregations, Audacious Hospitality and Tikkun Olam (social justice).

 A longtime and devoted creative change agent, Rabbi Jacobs spent 20 years as a dynamic, visionary spiritual leader at Westchester Reform Temple (WRT) in Scarsdale, New York.
 During his tenure, he reshaped communal worship, transformed the congregation into a community of lifelong learners, and strengthened the synagogue's commitment to vibrancy and inclusion.
 Under Rabbi Jacobs' leadership, WRT completed a new "green" sanctuary, one of only a handful of Jewish houses of worship in the nation to carry this designation.